 In addition to pianists, the early years of Carnegie Hall saw celebrated violinists such as Fritz Kreisler and Eugène Ysaÿe make their names.
 One warm October afternoon in 1917, with a revolution going on in his Russian homeland, the brilliant 16-year-old Jascha Heifetz made his debut.
 In the audience, violinist Mischa Elman turned to pianist Leopold Godowsky, and, dabbing at his forehead with a handkerchief, whispered, “It’s warm in here, isn’t it?”
 “Not for pianists,” Godowsky shot back.
 Since then, the roster of violinists who have played in Carnegie Hall has come to include such eminent performers as Yehudi Menuhin, Isaac Stern, Itzhak Perlman, Pinchas Zukerman, Gil Shaham, Midori, Christian Tetzlaff, and Joshua Bell.
 The greatest cellists of the 20th century, including Pablo Casals, Gregor Piatigorsky, Mstislav Rostropovich, and Yo-Yo Ma, have also graced the stage on numerous occasions.

 Over the years, countless singers have appeared in recital at Carnegie Hall, including such luminaries as Enrico Caruso, Plácido Domingo, Maria Callas, Paul Robeson, Lily Pons, Renata Tebaldi, Leontyne Price, Montserrat Caballé, Luciano Pavarotti, and Beverly Sills.
 And when a hall in the nation’s capital was closed to her because of her race, the great Marian Anderson was welcomed on the Carnegie Hall stage.
-Singers remain a staple of the Carnegie Hall season: Thomas Quasthoff, Ian Bostridge, and Dawn Upshaw are all former Perspectives artists, and Marilyn Horne returns each January for The Song Continues, a series of concerts and master classes that help train a new generation of singers.
+Singers remain a staple of the Carnegie Hall season: Thomas Quasthoff, Ian Bostridge, Dawn Upshaw, and Renée Fleming are all former Perspectives artists, and Marilyn Horne returns each January for The Song Continues, a series of concerts and master classes that help train a new generation of singers.

 In 1892, after a fire gutted the Metropolitan Opera House, the Philharmonic Society joined the Symphony Society in making its home at Carnegie Hall.
 The move ignited an intense rivalry that continued until 1928, when the two organizations merged under the name of the Philharmonic–Symphony Society of New York, still the name by which the New York Philharmonic is officially known.
 The Philharmonic Society quickly contributed to its own prestige and to that of the Hall: On December 16, 1893, one of the red-letter dates in American musical history, it gave the premiere of Antonín Dvořák’s “New World” Symphony in the Main Hall, with the composer in attendance.